hubcity/halitehack/README.md

 # halitehack

+# With the release of kaggle_environments 0.3, this project is now obsolete

 Kaggle has released a new version of [Halite by Two Sigma](https://www.kaggle.com/c/halite)

 This project makes some simple improvements to their initial UI and adds a logging action.
 More infomation can be found in my [HaliteHack notebook](https://www.kaggle.com/hubcity/halitehack-ui-improvements)